thediscordcoder/Discord-Meme-Bot/README.md

 # Bot-O-Meme

-A Discord bot written in Python to show memes in every given number of minutes using the [PRAW Reddit API](https://github.com/praw-dev/praw) and deployed in Heroku Also has different commands
+A Discord bot written in Python to show memes in every given number of minutes using the awesome [PRAW Reddit API](https://github.com/praw-dev/praw) and deployed in Heroku Also has different commands
 <br></br>
 ## Commands